Very early in my Jiu Jitsu journey I ran a half marathon with no preparation.

 So in this moment, where I’m literally running as fast as I can to keep up with the group and match their pace (and we’re really moving at a decent pace), one that is for sure attainable but very definitely testing me, one that is achievable but maybe not 100% maintainable for all that much longer, one that is okay for now while all things are good and I have no injuries… right in that moment I get the weird but extreme sense of not moving at all.
 Of complete vertigo/inertia.
 And it is enlightening.

-You know that feeling when you’re on a stationary train and the train next to you moves and you’re moving too for a moment but of course then you really are not & your little world shifts back to reality and suddenly it was all an illusion?
+You know that feeling when you’re on a stationary train and the train next to you moves and you’re moving too for a moment but of course then you realised you are not & your little world shifts back to reality and suddenly it was all an illusion?

 It was very matrixy.

 When you first start Jiu Jitsu your goal is pretty simple.
 Survive.
-Survive as in don’t die.
+Survive as in, don’t die.
 As in, if you can remember a basic human function you’re doing great.
 Breathe.
-Try to use your hands?
-Try to even remember the name of basic anatomy (“move your left leg! no your left leg.
-No, the other leg”).
+Try to use your hands occasionally?
+Grips?
+Maybe.
+Try to even remember the name of basic anatomy (“move your left leg. no your left leg.
+No, the other left leg”).
 Maybe even listen to instruction during a roll?
-But don’t forget to Breathe.
+But don’t forget to breathe.
 It helps with the not dying thing.
 And it used to be easy but now it is very very hard.
+Did I mention to breathe?

 Your next phase is trying and actually landing some techniques on real living, unwilling humans.
 Once you land a technique, you’re one of us.
 Probably for life.
 Now you’re hooked.